nasa-jpl/osr-rover-code/setup/rpi.md

 Follow the [instructions](https://index.ros.org/doc/ros2/Installation/Humble/Linux-Install-Debians/) for installing ROS2.

 **NOTE**: Depending on which version of Raspberry Pi OS you installed, you might need to install a [different version of ROS2](https://www.ros.org/reps/rep-2000.html).
+In what follows, we assume ROS2 `humble`.

-You can choose to either install the 'full version' (`sudo apt install ros-foxy-desktop` ) which comes with graphical packages like RViz and QT or install just the barebones version (`sudo apt install ros-foxy-ros-base`).
+You can choose to either install the 'full version' (`sudo apt install ros-humble-desktop`) which comes with graphical packages like RViz and QT or install just the barebones version (`sudo apt install ros-humble-ros-base`).
 The latter allows you to install packages in the full version whenever you need them.

 ## 4 Setting up ROS environment and building the rover code